 This patented column planter growing system consists of a stack of high density polyethylene containers that nest for shipping.
 They are turned 90 degrees to stack and become a unique vertical growing system.
 This growing system holds four plants per pot or 20 to 64 plants per stack.
 This stack takes up less than one and a half square feet of floor space.
 Spaced out for the crops intended and the light availability, the system is capable of producing 6 to 8 times as much per square foot as the equivalent field crop and 3 to 4 times as much as greenhouse bench crops.
 The plant density for a field crop of strawberries, lettuce, spinach and herbs is approximately 0.34 plants per square foot or 14,520 plants per acre.
 This is based on row spacing of 36 inches and plant spacing within the rows of 12 inches.
 For an EzGro system outdoors in stacks of 5 pots, and 4 plants per pot, the plant density is 80,000 plants per acre.
 At 8 pots in a stack it is 128,000 plants per acre.

 The system was designed for strawberries, but can be used for other crops including herbs, leaf lettuce, spinach and certain floral crops such as ferns, pothos plants, ivy plants and edible flowers such as nasturtiums and violas.
-The list of plants that the EzGro System will grow is extensive, although it does have its limitations.
-It was not designed to grow plants with large root systems and it was not designed to grow tall plants.
+The list of plants that the EzGro System will grow is extensive.

 Agricultural and Horticultural Uses